laurabaldassari/2019-500/slides/class01/README.md

     - c.
 Specify your current status (Full-Time Student, Rheumatologist at Cleveland Clinic, etc.)
     - d.
 If you're not on the roster, add yourself, please!
 And let me know.

+2. If anyone is interested in audio-recording the class, please let me know.